Forecast-it/API/sections/time_registrations.md

 ## Get all time registrations in a project

 * `GET /projects/{projectId}/time_registrations` - Returns all time registrations in a project.
+* `GET /projects/{projectId}/time_registrations?updated_after=DDMMYYYYTHHmmss` - Returns all time registrations in a project that have been updated after the specified time.
+Example value: `16022018T210047`.

 **Only one of project, card or non_project_time is filled!**